yashwanthvanama/Resume-Generator/README.md

 ## Features

 - **Automated LaTeX Compilation**: Automatically compiles LaTeX files to PDF
-- **Multiple Resume Templates**: Three specialized templates for different job types
 - **Clean Output Management**: Saves output to a dedicated directory and cleans up auxiliary files
 - **Virtual Environment Support**: Isolated Python environment with all dependencies
 - **Error Handling**: Comprehensive error messages and fallback options
-- **Live Template Watching**: Optional watcher script automatically recompiles a template when you save changes to a `.tex` file

 ## Live Watching (Auto-Compile on Save)

-You can enable automatic recompilation of resumes whenever you save a template in the `templates/` directory using the watcher script.
+You can enable automatic recompilation whenever you save a LaTeX file in the `templates/` directory using the watcher script.

 ### Install Dependency (if not already installed)
 `watchdog` is already listed in `requirements.txt`, so if you've installed dependencies you're set: